JewelMahanta/discordbancho/README.md

 # discordbancho

-This is a small bot script written in python.
+This is a small bot script written in Python.
 It basically acts as an interface between osu!
 Bancho server and Discord app.
+You can use it send message, recieve message, join channel etc. all from the comfort of you Discord window.
 To use it, follow these simple instructions:

 ### Requirements
 1. [Python 3.5+](https://www.python.org/downloads/release/python-351/)